Jasper National Park: Jasper Park established

 With the passing of The Dominion Forest Reserves and Parks Act, 1911, Jasper Forest Park came under the administration of the newly established Dominion Parks Branch of the Department of the Interior under Parks Commissioner James Harkin, at which time the name was changed to simply Jasper Park.
 Minister of the Interior Frank Oliver expanded the overall size of the Forest Reserve but dramatically reduced the parks within.
 Jasper was reduced to a strip 10 mi north and south of the railway, which had reached the park that year.
 Now just 1000 sqmi, the tourist destination was shorn of many of its biggest attractions, such as Maligne Lake, Mount Edith Cavell, and the Columbia Icefields.
+Due to the protests of the railways and Jasper's commercial guides, this reduction was rescinded in 1914.
+The boundaries would change repeatedly until being finally established by the National Parks Act in 1930.

 Under Harkin, Canada's national parks were to fulfill a dual mandate of wilderness protection and economic development—primarily as tourist destinations.
 In particular, the Parks Branch expressly forbade hunting in Jasper and the other mountain parks, deprecating First Nations' centuries-long history of subsistence hunting in the region as indiscriminate slaughter of the local game wildlife.
 Despite the prohibition on hunting, the park and its tourist facilities became a base of operations for wealthy Canadian and American sport hunters for hunting trips further into the Rockies, beyond the prohibitions in place in the mountain parks and the Rocky Mountains Forest Reserve.